infinum/floggy/README.md

     logPrinter: const PrettyPrinter(),

     // Set what log levels you would like to see in the app, levels are: all, debug, info, warning, error, off
-    // Including caller info could slow down your app a bit since it is expensive operation, that's why this defaults to false
+    // Including caller info is expensive operation, that's why this defaults to false
     // You can also set [stackTraceLevel] that will fetch and show stack trace before the log was called
     logLevel: const LogLevel(
       Level.all,
       includeCallerInfo: true,
+      stackTraceLevel: Level.warning
     ),

     // You can also blacklist some logger types, blacklisted loggers are not shown